-Periodically you may need to update java.
+Periodically you may need to update java on the server hosting AutoPilot.
 In many cases, this is transparent to AutoPilot Domain, CEP and web services.
-However, if you encounter problems, this FAQ helps with some of the steps required.
+However, if you encounter problems, this document provides steps required.

-We recommend that Java is installed by your server administrators.
+We recommend that a 64 bit Java is installed by your server administrators.
 This allows regular maintenance to be applied and is generally transparent to AutoPilot as we certify versions well in advance of most customers installing them.
-In these cases, we will get the java location from the system.
+In these cases, you will get the java location from the system.

-The Apache Tomcat server sets the location for java during installation.
+On Linux, the Apache Tomcat server sets the location for java during installation.
 You can modify this script to change the explicit location to using a variable (such as JAVA_HOME) to simplify changing java versions.
-On Unix/Linux, you need to edit Catalina.sh and change or comment out the line that says:
+Edit Catalina.sh and change the line that says: